 Some patients may be prone to asymmetry due to anatomical differences, which could result in an uneven treatments in the size of your forehead.
 In some cases, nerve damage or facial paralysis has been reported in association with non-surgical forehead treatments.
 This is an extremely rare occurrence and should always be discussed with your doctor ahead of time so you understand all potential risks.

 What causes forehead lines and skin texture issues in the first place?

 Forehead lines and skin texture issues are a common problem faced by people.
 The major cause of these issues is the natural aging process, which leads to the loss of collagen and elastin in the skin.
 Collagen and elastin are essential proteins for keeping our skin firm, smooth, and supple.

 Other factors that contribute to forehead lines and skin texture issues include dehydration, sun exposure, smoking, stress, pollution, and poor diet.
-In fact, research suggests that exposure to UV radiation from the sun accounts for up to 80% of visible signs of aging on the face.

 Aging is inevitable; however, there are several treatments available that can help improve forehead lines and skin texture issues.
 These include topical creams containing retinoids, dermal fillers, chemical peels, microdermabrasion, laser resurfacing, and microneedling.